ABCDEFGILOPQRTUVY

 Totally disabled

-Being totally disabled means you have a condition causing physical or mental impairment that HOOPP has determined prevents you from engaging in any employment for which you are reasonably suited by virtue of your education, training or experience.
+Having a physical or mental impairment which HOOPP has determined prevents you from engaging in any employment for which you are reasonably suited by virtue of your education, training or experience.

 -